jmcrd/How-to-Highlight-or-select-text-in-different-ways-Windows-/README.md

 6. Extract the contents of the ZIP file.
 You can do this by right-clicking on the ZIP file and selecting "Extract All" or using a third-party file archiver like WinRAR or 7-Zip.

-7. open the folder by double clicking on it. you should have the entire file, and for more details on how to do this, check the README file or Word File where I've written out the steps in simple terms.
+7. open the folder by double clicking on it. you should have the entire file, and for more details on how to do this, check the README file or pdf File where I've written out the steps in simple terms.

 8. open this file.